 Pests: ants, earwigs or wasps may infest nestboxes.

-Predators: cats and birds of prey can be a threat to bluebirds in San Diego county, California.
+Predators: cats, scrub-jays, crows and Cooper's hawks can be a threat to bluebirds in San Diego County.

 Poisons: many pesticides are toxic to birds and should not be used near nestboxes.